Route Planning 101

 • Updated

-You are here, and you want to get there there.
+You are here, and you want to get there.
 Use our Route Planner to find the best route for your trip, whether you're on a bike, on your own two feet, or even driving a vehicle.
 We’ll show you the way, the amount of climbing you’ll endure, and more.

 Access your routes through the Ride with GPS mobile app, and get turn-by-turn voice navigation as you ride.
-Advanced Route Planning tools and voice navigation are both unlocked with a Premium membership
+Advanced Route Planning tools and voice navigation are both unlocked with a Premium membershipGo to our Mobile Route Planner for info on planning with the Ride with GPS app.

 Create a Route